 - 1. Professional Development Leave.
 Each year, the University shall make available at least one (1) professional development leave at full pay for one (1) semester or its equivalent, for example leave at half pay for two (2) semesters for each twenty (20) eligible non-tenure earning employees, subject to the conditions set forth below. - 2.
 Eligibility.
-All employees with three (3) or more years of full-time continuous service at FIU, except those who are serving in tenure-earning or tenured positions, shall be eligible for professional development leaves.
+All employees with three (3) or more years of full-time continuous service at FIU, except those who are serving in tenure-earning or tenured positions, shall be eligible for professional development leaves during fiscal years 2011-2012 and 2012-2013.
+After July 1, 2013, all employees with at least six (6) years of full-time continuous service at FIU, except those who are serving in tenure-earning or tenured positions, shall be eligible for professional development leaves.
 An employee who is compensated through a contract or grant may receive a professional development leave only if the contract or grant allows for such leaves and the employee meets all other eligibility requirements. - 3.
-Terms of Professional Development Leave. - (A) The employee must return to the University for at least one (1) academic year following conclusion of the leave, unless other arrangements are agreed to in writing by the Provost or designee before the leave is taken.
-If neither of these conditions is satisfied, the employee shall be required to return to the University the salary paid the employee by the University during the leave.
+Terms of Professional Development Leave. - (a) The employee must return to the University for at least one (1) academic year following conclusion of the leave, unless other arrangements are agreed to in writing by the Provost or designee before the leave is taken.
+If neither of these conditions is satisfied, the employee shall be required to return to the University the salary paid the employee by the University during the leave. - (b) Employees will not be eligible for another professional development leave until they complete six (6) additional years of continuous service. - (c) An employee who fails to spend the time as stated in the application shall reimburse the University for the salary received during such leave. - (d) The University shall continue normal contributions to retirement and Social Security programs on a basis proportional to the salary paid the employee during the professional development leave.
+University contributions normally made to employee insurance programs and other employee benefit programs shall be continued during the professional development leave.

-- (B) Employees will not be eligible for a second professional development leave until they complete three (3) additional years of continuous service. - (C) An employee who fails to spend the time as stated in the application shall reimburse the University for the salary received during such leave. - (D) The University shall continue normal contributions to retirement and Social Security programs on a basis proportional to the salary paid the employee during the professional development leave.
-University contributions normally made to employee insurance programs and other employee benefit programs shall be continued during the professional development leave. - (E) Eligible employees shall accrue vacation leave, if applicable, and sick leave on a full-time basis during the professional development leave. - (F) The employee must provide a brief written report of the employee's accomplishments during the professional development leave to the President or designee upon return to the University. - (G) While on leave, an employee shall be permitted to receive funds for travel and living expenses, and other professional development leave-related expenses, from sources other than the University, such as fellowships, grants-in-aid, and contracts and grants, to assist in accomplishing the purposes of the professional development leave.
-Receipt of non salary funds for such purposes shall not result in reduction of the employee's University salary, but must be reported to the University in advance of the professional development leave, if practicable.
+- (e) Eligible employees shall accrue vacation leave, if applicable, and sick leave on a full-time basis during the professional development leave. - (f) The employee must provide a brief written report of the employee's accomplishments during the professional development leave to the President or designee upon return to the University. - (g) While on leave, an employee shall be permitted to receive funds for travel and living expenses, and other professional development leave-related expenses, from sources other than the University, such as fellowships, grants-in- aid, and contracts and grants, to assist in accomplishing the purposes of the professional development leave.
+Receipt of non-salary funds for such purposes shall not result in reduction of the employee's University salary, but must be reported to the University in advance of the professional development leave, if practicable.
 Grants for such financial assistance from other sources may, but need not, be administered through the University.
 If financial assistance is received in the form of salary, the University salary shall normally be reduced by the amount necessary to bring the total salary of the professional development leave period to a level comparable to the employee's current year salary rate.
 Employment unrelated to the purpose of the professional development leave is governed by the provisions of the BOT-UFF Policy on Conflict of Interest/Outside Activity.